auth0-cookbook/spa_react_javascript_store/README.md

 You can use this sample to learn how to secure a React Single-Page Application (SPA).
 This application uses Auth0 to implement user authentication and secure access to some of its routes.

-You can also use this client application to practice making secure API calls to any of the Auth0 Eats Customers APIs.
+You can also use this client application to practice making secure API calls to any of the Auth0 Eats Rewards APIs.

 ## 1. Get Started